 There are several ways to get to Machu Picchu, from luxurious private tours to low budgets.

-Check out to our Hike To Machu Picchu section.
+Check out to our Hikes To Machu Picchu section.

 Is Machu Picchu considered a ruin?

 Of the many archaeological sites in Cusco, Machu Picchu and its history have endured and were not destroyed by the Spanish conquistadors.